All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-These methods are not stored in a regular class, but in a special hidden class called singleton class or eigenclass.
+These methods are stored not in a regular class, but in a special hidden class called singleton class or eigenclass.

-What is singleton class?
+What is a singleton class?

 user1 = "Alice"